tanaka42/androidapp-webremotevolumecontrol/README.md

 The base HTTP server code comes from Sonu Auti which I hereby thank : https://github.com/sonuauti/Android-Web-Server/

-I did not include a Mute button or a Slider input at the moment because to do so Android API seems to require me to point at a specific audio stream : I supposed this would not work in any situation, or make things complicated, so I gave up for now.
+I did not include a Mute button or a Slider input at the moment because to do so Android API seems to require me to point at a specific audio stream : I supposed this would not work in some situations, or make things complicated, so I gave up for now.

 This is my very first GitHub experience, and my very first Android experience too, any advice or remark is welcome.